CHAPTER Rev 2400

 apportion its New Hampshire business activity, in accordance with RSA 77-E:4,

-shall file Form BET-80-WE, “Business Enterprise Tax Apportionment for
+shall complete and file Form BET-80-WE, “Business Enterprise Tax Apportionment for

 (d)